Title

 A title is one or more words used before or after a person's name, in certain contexts.
-It may signify either generation, an official position, or a professional or academic qualification.
-In some languages, titles may be inserted between the first and last name (for example, Graf in German, Cardinal in Catholic usage (Richard Cardinal Cushing) or clerical titles such as Archbishop).
+It may signify their generation, official position, military rank, professional or academic qualification, or nobility.
+In some languages, titles may be inserted between the first and last name (for example, Graf in German or clerical titles such as Cardinal in Catholic usage – Richard Cardinal Cushing).
 Some titles are hereditary.